 You are permitted to request a transfer to another room on the site or to another University Residence, subject to availability.
-You will be charged £50 as a contribution towards the University's administrative and cleaning costs.
 Please contact Living, in University Centre for more details in early October.

 The University reserves the right to change the location of your Accommodation and in accepting our offer of accommodation you agree that you will move when requested from one room to another on the same site or to another Residence.